CollectionBuilder/collectionbuilder.github.io/_docs/01_software/ruby.md

 {% capture zsh %}
 **If using the zsh environment:**

-To complete the installation you will need to modify two configuration files:
-- Open your zsh environment file with the terminal's text editor, nano, by copying and pasting `nano ~/.zshenv` into the terminal prompt and pressing `Enter`.
-- Your terminal should switch to a nano text editor screen that includes a path to .zshenv at the top.
-- Use the down arrow on your keyboard to move to the end of the text file.
-- Paste `export PATH="$HOME/.rbenv/bin:$PATH"` at the end of the file.
-- Press `Control` + `x` to exit and save the profile.
-You'll see a message at the bottom of your screen asking whether you want to save the file.
-- Press the `y` key on your keyboard to specify yes, you want to save.
-- Press `Enter` to finish saving the file and exit nano.
+After you run the command `rbenv init`, you will get this message:

+```
+# Load rbenv automatically by appending
+# the following to ~/.zshrc:

+eval "$(rbenv init -)"
+```

+To do this, follow these instructions:
 - Open your zsh configuration file with the terminal's text editor, nano, by copying and pasting  `nano ~/.zshrc` into the terminal prompt and pressing `Enter`.
-- Your terminal should switch to a nano text editor screen that includes a path to .zshrc at the top.
+- Your terminal should switch to a nano text editor screen that includes a path to `.zshrc` at the top.
 - Use the down arrow on your keyboard to move to the end of the text file.
-- Paste the following two lines at the end of the file
+- Paste `eval "$(rbenv init -)"` at the end of the file.
-```
-source $HOME/.zshenv
-eval "$(rbenv init – zsh)"
-```
 - Press `Control` + `x` to exit and save the file.
 You'll see a message at the bottom of your screen asking whether you want to save the file.
 - Press the `y` key on your keyboard to specify yes, you want to save.
 - Press `Enter` to finish saving the file and exit nano.